flot/flot/README.txt

    <div id="placeholder"></div>

 You need to set the width and height of this div, otherwise the plot library doesn't know how to scale the graph.
+You can do it inline like
+this:

+   <div id="placeholder" style="width:600px;height:300px"></div>

-You can do it inline or with an external stylesheet.
+You can also do it with an external stylesheet.

 Then on document ready, run the plot function: